mudita/MuditaOS/pure_changelog.md

 * Fixed wrong USSD flow when user closed USSD popup with back button
 * Fixed broken abbreviating of multiline text messages content in deletion window
 * Fixed misleading labels in the Phonebook application when using search engine
+* Fixed text pasting in new contact window when some text is already present there

 ## [1.6.0 2023-02-27]